FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/template-engine.md

 ## Template Engine

 ---
-All `{{data-bindings}}` used in FACT-Finder Web Components refer to the underlying JSON response returned by FACT-Finder.
+All `{{data-bindings}}` used in FactFinder Web Components refer to the underlying JSON response returned by FactFinder.

 You can take a look at all available bindings by opening your browser's **Dev Tools** (__press F12 key__) and navigating to the **Network** tab.
 Filtering by **XHR** makes things easier.

 > Important
 >
-> For backward compatibility the response received from FACT-Finder NG is transformed into the pre-NG format.
+> For backward compatibility the response received from FactFinder NG is transformed into the pre-NG format.
 > While it is mostly identical, you cannot reliably refer to the response reported by the browser to lookup your data bindings.
 > Instead, inspect the actual data that arrives at the elements.